Sexual Assault and Premises Liability

 Poor Lighting.
-In New York City, a 21-year-old victim filed a premises liability lawsuit against Eagle Scaffolding Services because the company failed to properly light the area which gave her sexual attacker room to hide.
+In New York City, a 21 year old victim filed a premises liability lawsuit against Eagle Scaffolding Services because the company failed to properly light the area which gave her attacker an advantage at making his presence unknown.

 Negligent Security.
 California schools have come under scrutiny as bullying and sexual assault cases have become more prevalent.
 Parents took action against a school, claiming that the school provided negligent supervision and inadequate protection.
 Settlement amounts ran into the millions.

 Gym.
 Equinox Gym had been found liable for the alleged sexual attack of a gym member.
 The victim claims that because the gym failed to take action against an already accused member, they were responsible for the crime.

 Apartment.
 In certain cases, apartment owners may be held liable for the safety of their tenants.
 This includes increasing security after a sexual assault.

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.

 Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
 Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 - Loss of Earning Capacity

 Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for: